XpiritBV/azure-sap-automation/GITHUB.md

 > [!NOTE]
 >  The GitHub Actions is using Environments to store secrets and variables.
 Make sure your repository can use the [environments feature](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment) and the Issues feature is enabled.

-After you created the repository, there will be an Issue created with the title "Create GitHub App".
+After you created the repository, there will be an Issue created with the title "**Create GitHub App**".
 This issue contains the steps to configure a GitHub App for the repository.

 ## Create a GitHub App issue